JUNIOR TENNIS PROGRAMS

 Green Ball Starters

 This class is designed for 11-14 year olds who have very little to no experience with tennis and do not want to compete in the JTT program.
 The class curriculum will introduce players to all strokes and increase their confidence in playing points.
 This is a great place to get kids ready for the JTT program in the future even if they are getting a late start!
+June class registration available now, July registration coming soon!

 JUNIOR TEAM TENNIS